baldmer/baldmer.github.io/_posts/2009-06-05-jquery-scrolling-menu.md

 );
 {% endhighlight %}

-Since the above code snippet consumes a lot of CPU resources, in the following optimization the menu animates on the window's "mouseup" event instead of every time you scroll the window.
+Since the above code snippet consumes a lot of CPU resources, in the following optimization the menu animates on the window's `mouseup` event instead of every time you scroll the window.

 {% highlight javascript linenos %}
 $(document).ready(